 If the Preferred Responder Role Bitmap Present field within the SBPParameters parameter of the MLME-SBP. indication primitive is set to 1, and if the StatusCode parameter within the MLME-SBP.response primitive is equal to SUCCESS, the SBP responder shall set the Sensing Transmitter and the Sensing Receiver fields in the SensingMeasurementParameters parameter within the MLME-SENSMSMTSESSION.request primitive issued to initiate a sensing procedure to satisfy the SBP request according to the Preferred Responder Role Bitmap field within the SBPParameters parameter of the corresponding MLME-SBP. request primitive.

-If the Preferred Responder Role Bitmap Present field within the SBPParameters parameter of the MLME-SBP. indication primitive is set to 1, and if the StatusCode parameter within the MLME-SBP.response primitive is equal to REJECTED_WITH_SUGGESTED_CHANGES, the SBP responder may include a Preferred Responder Role Bitmap field within the SBPParameters parameter of the MLME-SBP.response primitive.
-In this case, the Sensing Transmitter and the Sensing Receiver fields within the SensingMeasurementParameters parameter of MLME-SBP.response primitive shall be set to reserved values.
+The Preferred Responder Role Bitmap Present field within the SBPParameters parameter of the MLME-SBP. response primitive or the MLME-SBPTERMINATION.request primitive shall always be set to 0.

 SP:

-Do you agree to include the proposed draft text in 1171r0 in the latest 11bf Draft?
+Do you agree to include the proposed draft text in 1171r2 in the latest 11bf Draft?